joshuawright11/papyrus/README.md

 ### Headers

 A variable request header can be set with the `Header<T>` type.
-It's key will be automatically mapped to Capital-Kebab-Case. e.g. `Custom-Header` in the following endpoint.
+Its key will be automatically mapped to Capital-Kebab-Case. e.g. `Custom-Header` in the following endpoint.

 ```swift
 @GET("/accounts")